 Appropriate effective date for financial reporting periods beginning at least 18 months after the approval of a final ISA is sufficient to allow for due process.
-It should allow auditors to train personnel and make the necessary methodology amendments.
+It should allow auditors to make the necessary system amendments and also train personnel to understand the differences and how the revised ISA will alter the way they do work.